Virginia Hall

 Virginia Hall Goillot DSC, Croix de Guerre, MBE (April 6, 1906 – July 8, 1982), code named Marie and Diane, was an American who worked with the United Kingdom's clandestine Special Operations Executive (SOE) and the American Office of Strategic Services (OSS) in France during World War II.

 The objective of SOE and OSS was to conduct espionage, sabotage and reconnaissance in occupied Europe against the Axis powers, especially Nazi Germany.
 SOE and OSS agents in France allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.
-After World War II Hall worked for the Special Activities Division of the Central Intelligence Agency (CIA).
+After World War II, Hall worked for the Special Activities Division of the Central Intelligence Agency (CIA).

-Hall was a pioneering agent for the SOE, arriving in Vichy France on 23 August 1941, the first female agent to take up residence in France.
+Hall was the first female SOE agent to take up residence in France, arriving in Vichy France in August 1941.
 She created the Heckler network in Lyon.
 Over the next 15 months, she "became an expert at support operations – organizing resistance movements; supplying agents with money, weapons, and supplies; helping downed airmen to escape; offering safe houses and medical assistance to wounded agents and pilots."
 She fled France in November 1942 to avoid capture by the Germans.

-She returned to France as a wireless operator for the OSS in March 1944 as a member of the Saint network.
-Working in territory still occupied by the German army and mostly without the assistance of other OSS agents, she supplied arms, training, and direction to French resistance groups, called Maquisards, especially in Haute-Loire where the Maquis cleared the department of German soldiers prior to the arrival of the American army in September 1944.
+Hall returned to France in March 1944 as a wireless operator for the OSS in the Saint network.
+Working in territory still occupied by the German army and mostly without help from other OSS agents, she supplied arms, training, and direction to French resistance groups, called Maquisards, especially in Haute-Loire, where the Maquis cleared the department of German soldiers before the American army arrived in September 1944.

 The Germans gave her the nickname Artemis, and the Gestapo reportedly considered her "the most dangerous of all Allied spies."
-Having lost part of her left leg in a hunting accident, Hall used a prosthesis she named "Cuthbert."
-She was also known as "The Limping Lady" by the Germans and as "Marie of Lyon" by many of the SOE agents she assisted.
+Having lost part of her left leg after a hunting accident, Hall used a prosthesis she named "Cuthbert."
+She was also known as "The Limping Lady" by the Germans and as "Marie of Lyon" by many of the SOE agents she helped.